Frustrated spin order and stripe fluctuations in FeSe

-In summary, we have measured the Raman response of FeSe in all symmetries and compared to simulations of a frustrated spin-1 system on a finite size cluster.
-We decompose the experimental data in order to determine which parts of the spectra originate in particle-hole excitations, spin fluctuations, and low energy fluctuations described by Aslamazov-Larkin type of diagrams.
-Comparison of the experimental data with simulations gives evidence that the dominant contribution of the Raman spectra comes from a frustrated spin-1 system with competition between $(\pi,0)$ and $(\pi, \pi)$ ordering vectors.
-These features of the Raman spectra, which agree qualitatively with a spin only model, consist of a dominant low energy peak in \Blg symmetry along with a peak at similar energy but lower intensity in \Alg and a higher energy peak in \BZg symmetry.
-This agreement suggests that frustrated magnetism is a dominant feature found in FeSe across a wide range of temperatures.
-This understanding will likely help with understanding the mechanism behind the superconducting phase found in FeSe.
+In summary, the Raman response of FeSe was measured in all symmetries and compared to simulations of a frustrated spin-1 system.
+The experimental data were decomposed in order to determine which parts of the spectra originate from particle-hole excitations, fluctuations of local spins, and low energy critical fluctuations.
+Comparison of the decomposed experimental data with the simulations gives evidence that the dominant contribution of the Raman spectra comes from magnetic competition between $(\pi,0)$ and $(\pi, \pi)$ ordering vectors.
+These features of the Raman spectra, which agree qualitatively with a spin only model, consist of a dominant peak in \Blg symmetry around 500\,\wn along with a peak at similar energy but lower intensity in \Alg and at higher energy in \BZg symmetry.
+These results will likely help to unravel the mechanism behind the superconducting phase found in FeSe.